TheLuckyPie/Galaxy_Identification_ML_Project/notes.md

 ### Regression Classification

-Using best model (Best AUC curve):
+Using best model and Training Model Ground-Up.

-Training Model Ground-Up

 Seeing if model with pretrained layers + extra dense layers works well.